7.5 Advanced Interfaces

 3. private Methods (Java 9+)

-Extract common helper code for use only within the interface.
+Extract common helper code used only inside the interface.
 Eliminates code duplication between default methods.

 interface Logger {